25mohit/pixel-assignment/README.md

 12. Added Feature to export flow data in Excel Format for future use.

-### Node: There is a Feature Requirement in Assignment that, user can able to Redo and Undo the Tasks, but for that I didn't have Paid React-Flow NPM Package.
-That Feature only avaiable in Paid React-Flow NPM Package.
+### `Note: There is a Feature Requirement in Assignment that, user can able to Redo and Undo the Tasks, but for that I didn't have Paid React-Flow NPM Package.
+That Feature only avaiable in Paid React-Flow NPM Package.`